skaivolas/sobhani/articles-to-digest/md-articles/aspectEncoding.md

 effect.
 The latter part of this section concerns such occasions.

-The following chart presents the verb forms commonly found in the body of a narrative or a pro- cedure (i.e., excluding settings, non-events, etc.), together with their basic and special functions:
+The following chart presents the verb forms commonly found in the body of a narrative or a procedure (i.e., excluding settings, non-events, etc.), together with their basic and special functions:

 <table>